elastic/elasticsearch-js/docs/reference/client-helpers.md

     ```

 `onSuccess`
-:   A function that is called for each successful operation in the bulk request, which includes the result from Elasticsearch along with the original document that was sent, or `null` for delete operations.
+:   A function that is called for each successful operation in the bulk request, which includes the result from {{es}} along with the original document that was sent, or `null` for delete operations.

     ```js
     const b = client.helpers.bulk({